What Exactly is “Multi-Site” and Why Does it Matter?

 The Challenge of Maintaining Continuous Operations with Centralized Labeling

-Over the years, with increasing customer and regulatory demand, labeling has become more complex.
-Customers are more demanding than ever when it comes to the appearance, composition and content on labels.
+Over the years, with increasing customer and regulatory demand, supply chain labeling has become more complex.
+Customers are more demanding than ever when it comes to the appearance, composition and content on barcode labels.
 To comply, companies are required to consistently pack more information on their barcode labels including product information, serialization numbers for traceability, industry-specific symbols, and pictograms for safety warnings.
 With this, labeling has become an even more critical source of information in the supply chain.
 This is why many companies have acted to consolidate and centralize their labeling operations to maintain better control over labels and their extensive amount of content needed for accurate and consistent labeling.

 However, providing the appropriate traceability and complying with evolving regulations requires an accurate flow of information from ERP or other enterprise applications to the label.
 More advanced labeling solutions provide bidirectional communications of labeling data with enterprise applications, updating enterprise applications with what has printed.
 Integrating labeling with an ERP solution serving as a single source of truth ensures accuracy and enables traceability, while supporting compliance with regional regulations.